OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 In the Control Console, press ``2`` to configure the password for the OpenNebula user, ``oneadmin``.

 Enter the desired password.
-You will use this password to log into the FireEdge GUI in the last step of this tutorial.
+You will use this password to log into the Sunstone GUI in the last step of this tutorial.

 .. important::